eReuse/devicehub-django/README.md

 export PYTHONPATH="${PYTHONPATH}:/usr/lib/python3/dist-packages"
 ```

-#### Xapian for newer systems (like Debian 13, Ubuntu 24.10+)
+#### Advanced: Compiling Xapian from Sources (Optional)

-If you're running a newer system (like Debian 13, Ubuntu 24.10+) with Python 3.13+ where the system `python3-xapian` package is incompatible with older Python versions, you'll need to compile Xapian from sources for Python 3.11.
+For advanced users who need to compile Xapian from sources (e.g., for custom Python versions or specific system configurations), you can build Xapian bindings manually.

 **Prerequisites:**